shehper/shehper.github.io/README.md

 # Ali Shehper

-I am a Research Scientist at Caltech, building AI systems to solve hard, research-level math problems.
+I am a Research Scientist at Caltech, building AI systems to solve research-level math problems.

 Previously, I received my PhD in Physics from UT Austin, where I worked on supersymmetric and topological quantum field theories.